Salary vs. Hourly: Which One Actually Pays More?

 The Overtime Factor

-This is where hourly workers can actually out-earn salaried workers in some situations.
-If you work 50 hours a week at $25/hour, you earn $1,000 for the first 40 hours and $375 for the 10 hours of overtime (at 1.5x rate) — totaling $1,375 for that week.
-A salaried employee making $52,000 a year earns $1,000 per week regardless of hours worked.
+This is where hourly workers can actually out-earn salaried workers.
+If you work 50 hours a week at $25/hour, you earn $1,000 for the first 40 hours and $375 for the 10 overtime hours โ totaling $1,375 that week.
+A salaried employee at $52,000/year earns $1,000 per week regardless of hours worked.

 Benefits Make a Huge Difference